tapyu/algorithms/README.md

 # Algorithms implemented throughout my academic life

 Here you will find:
-- [x] Algorithms implemented by me during courses, workshops, webinars, etc.
-- [x] Further information about the events from where these algorithms were developed.
+- [x] Information about the courses, workshops, webinars, etc from where these algorithms were developed.
-- [x] Reference book and other resource materials (videos, online courses, software links, etc) for further study of each algorithm.
-- [x] Laboratory or computational homework slides, if the implemented algorithms come from such materials.
-Some of these materials (slides+algorithm) might be in private [git submodules] as they might contain sensitive Professors' computational solutions, which aren't supposed to be available online.
-In these cases, you cannot access these algorithms as it is restricted to personal consultation.
+- [x] Algorithms implemented by me during such events.
-- [x] Code references developed by others, possibly during the same event where I've built mine.
+- [x] Algorithms implemented by others, possibly during the same event where I've built mine.
 Such references will be in public [git submodules].
   - Such submodules are within the direcory `other_solutions/`, with the name of the code author.
   - These submodules reference my fork of the original author repo.
-This ensure that we don't lose the reference if the original author deletes his/her repo.
+This ensure that we don't lose the reference if the original author deletes their repo.
   - These materials might be written in a language other than English.
   - If a submodule fits in different topics, then it is symlinked to these topics.
+- [x] Theoretical references (books, videos, online courses, etc) for further study of each algorithm.
-- [x] Package references that implement such algorithms.
+- [x] Technical references (software, packages that implement such algorithms, tools, etc) that are important for each topic.
+- [x] Laboratory or computational homework slides, if the implemented algorithms come from such materials.
+Some of these materials (slides+algorithm) might be in private [git submodules] as they might contain sensitive Professors' computational solutions, which aren't supposed to be available online.
+In these cases, you cannot access these algorithms as it is restricted to personal consultation.

 Here you won't find:
 - [ ] Book PDFs or theoretical lectures slides.